Ribbon stage is a cooking term used to measure how well egg yolk and sugar are beaten together.

 To reach this stage requires beating the egg yolk for 3 to 4 minutes with a whisk — less time with an electric beater.

-When the Ribbon Stage is reached, there are two clues:
+When the ribbon stage is reached, there are two visual clues:

 The sugar used will be a refined sugar, such as caster sugar, granulated white sugar, or powdered icing sugar.